JoshCheek/block_challenges/block_challenges.md

 <h2>Blocks aren't counted with arity</h2>

-Arity is the number of arguments that a method takes.
+<p>Arity is the number of arguments that a method takes.</p>

-What do you think the arity will be for these methods?
+<p>What do you think the arity will be for these methods?
 Go ahead and guess,
-then mimic the first line against the other methods to find out if you're right.
+then mimic the first line against the other methods to find out if you're right.</p>

-The last one is a little tricky, read the title of this section before you answer it :)
+<p>The last one is a little tricky,
+read the title of this section before you answer it :)</p>

 <div class="interactive-code">def a
 end